-The Museum of Barletta is located in the historic city center, within the historic castle.
-The museum was founded at the end of the nineteenth century with a core group of archaeological finds donated by citizens.
-With the subsequent donations collected have been increased considerably.
-The exhibition is divided into three main sections: the ancient gallery, the gallery of the nineteenth century and the “Ferdinando Cafiero gallery".
-The Ancient gallery includes more than 50 works dating from the late fourteenth century and the second half of the eighteenth century.
-Among the major artists are: Francesco Solimena, Andrea Vaccaro, Luca Giordano, Giambattista Tiepolo, Mattia Preti and many others.
-The most relevant issues are certainly those of the school of Raphael and Leonardo, the still life and the court painting.
-The nineteenth Gallery houses nearly 40 paintings by De Nittis, Irolli, Cammarano, Palizzi, Toma and Netti.
-A small group of works focuses on the theme of nudes, models and designs the landscape.
-He concluded the path of Ferdinando Cafiero gallery with wooden objects, bronze, iron, copper, marble, terracotta, paintings, prints and engravings.
-The Museum houses temporary exhibitions and cultural events.
+The Civic Museum of Barletta is located in the historic center of the city, inside the historic castle.
+The Museum was born at the end of the nineteenth century with a first nucleus of archaeological finds donated by citizens.
+With subsequent donations, collections have been significantly increased.
+The exhibition is divided into three main sections: the ancient gallery, the nineteenth century gallery and the “Ferdinando Cafiero” gallery.
+The ancient gallery includes more than 50 works dating from the late fourteenth century and the second half of the eighteenth century.
+Among the main artists are: Francesco Solimena, Andrea Vaccaro, Luca Giordano, Giambattista Tiepolo, Mattia Preti and many others.
+The most relevant themes are certainly those of the Raphaelesque and Leonardo school, still life and court painting.
+The Nineteenth Century Gallery houses nearly 40 paintings by De Nittis, Irolli, Cammarano, Palizzi, Toma and Netti.
+A small group of works focuses on the theme of nudes, plastic drawings and the landscape.
+The itinerary ends with the Gallery of Ferdinando Cafiero with objects in wood, bronze, iron, copper, marble, terracotta, paintings, prints and engravings.
+The Civic Museum hosts temporary exhibitions and cultural events.